NexGenEmb/NexGenEmb/README.md

 # 👋 Hi, I'm Koketso Gerald Moeti

-### Electrical Engineering Graduate
+### Electrical Engineering Technology
-*Recent BEngTech Graduate from Tshwane University of Technology with a distinction in Advanced Embedded Systems and a Lean Six Sigma Yellow Belt .*
+*I hold a BEngTech from Tshwane University of Technology with a distinction in Advanced Embedded Systems and a Lean Six Sigma Yellow Belt .*

 ## 🔧 Technical Focus
 I build practical solutions at the intersection of hardware and software: